glowkeeper/reactLecture/presentation/react.md

 1. Introduce React
 2. Describe a typical build pipeline of a commercial React project
-4. The **overarching** aim is to encourage you to build your own projects!
+4. The **overarching** aim is to encourage you to build your own projects, using React!

 # What is React?